-The offering price of each class of the Fund's shares is the net asset value per share ("NAV") of that class (plus sales charges, as applicable).
-The differences among the classes' NAVs reflects the daily expense accruals of the distribution fees applicable to Class A Shares, Class C Shares and Class T Shares.
+The offering price of each class of the Fund's shares is the NAV of that class (plus sales charges, as applicable).
+The differences among the classes' NAVs reflects the daily expense accruals of the distribution fees applicable to Class A shares, Class C shares and Class T shares.

 The Fund's NAVs are calculated as of 4:00 p.m.
 Eastern Time, the normal close of regular trading on the NYSE, on each day the NYSE is open for trading.
 If for example, the NYSE closes at 1:00 p.m.
-New York time, the Fund's NAVs would still be determined as of 4:00 p.m.
-New York time.
+Eastern Time, the Fund's NAVs would still be determined as of 4:00 p.m.
+Eastern Time.
 In this example, portfolio securities traded on the NYSE would be valued at their closing prices unless the Advisor determines that a "fair value" adjustment is appropriate due to subsequent events.
 The NAV for each class is determined by dividing the value of the Fund's portfolio securities, cash and other assets (including accrued interest) allocable to such class, less all liabilities (including accrued expenses) allocable to such class, by the total number of outstanding shares of such class.
 The Fund's NAVs may be calculated earlier if permitted by the SEC.
 The NYSE is closed on weekends and most U.S. national holidays.
 However, foreign securities listed primarily on non-U.S. markets may trade on weekends or other days on which the Fund does not value its shares, which may significantly affect the Fund's NAVs on days when you are not able to buy or sell Fund shares.

-The Fund values equity securities at the last reported sale price on the principal exchange or in the principal over-the-counter (OTC) market in which such securities are trading, as of the close of regular trading on the NYSE on the day the securities are being valued or, if there are no sales, at the mean of the most recent bid and asked prices.
+The Fund values equity securities at the last reported sale price on the principal exchange or in the principal OTC market in which such securities are trading, as of the close of regular trading on the NYSE on the day the securities are being valued or, if there are no sales, at the mean of the most recent bid and asked prices.
 Equity securities that are traded on NASDAQ are valued at the NASDAQ Official Closing Price produced by NASDAQ each business day.
 Debt securities are valued at the mean between the last available bid and asked prices for such securities or, if such prices are not available, at fair value considering prices for securities of comparable maturity, quality, and type.
 The Fund values exchange-traded options at the last sales price, or, if no last sales price is available, at the last bid price.